 When the data only varies in one direction, a sequential numerical scale is the best choice.
 When your numerical data has a logical breakpoint and the data varies in two directions, a diverging numerical scale is the way to go.

 Finally, there is a difference between stepped or continuous scales.
 With data that is not continuous, but discrete, you should always go for a stepped scale.
 But with continuous data, we can choose what scale we want.
 Choosing a stepped scale for continuous data helps you make your point more clear and lets your readers derive values more easily.
-A continuous scale gives a more nuanced view and allows more interpretation up to the reader.
+A continuous scale gives a more nuanced view and allows more interpretation for the reader.

 Heatmaps as an ingredient

 If you like the logic and impact of heatmaps, and you think of dataviz rather as ingredients than as a recipe, we could also take this a bit further and say: a heatmap is not actually a separate chart type, it’s a colored layer, that can be placed over almost any other chart.
-We already mentioned adding that layer to tables and maps, we could also do this for scatter plots, pie charts, bar charts, tree maps,...: coloring those charts numerically would use the same logic and would have the same impact as a ‘regular heatmap’: it shows you where the density of the data is highest and where to look for outliers and explanatory angles.
+We already mentioned adding that layer to tables and maps, we could also do this for scatter plots, pie charts, bar charts, treemaps,...: coloring those charts numerically would use the same logic and would have the same impact as a ‘regular heatmap’: it shows you where the density of the data is highest and where to look for outliers and explanatory angles.

 In other words, heatmaps are more than just another chart type.
 You can see them as a visual cue to add to other charts.
 Understanding these mechanisms that make a chart work, lets you also use those learnings in other chart designs.